The files and directories of the Caplin Platform Deployment Framework are organised in a well-defined modular hierarchy.

 environment.conf: Defines configuration macros that are server specific, such as the port numbers of the core components and the location of the Java Runtime Environment (JRE).
 The default settings are defined in the included file environment-defaults.conf.

 hosts-defns.conf: Defines the servers that core components and any Adapter blades run on.
 You must update this file to reflect the deployment - you usually do this by running the Framework command ./dfw hosts.
+Note that an Integration Adapter blade consists of an executable binary file in addition to its configuration and core component configuration, so you need to define which server(s) its executable will run on.

 fields.conf: A file that defines the names of global fields used in DataSource messages.